You don't need to be a member of CalConnect to implement a standard. You need to be a member of CalConnect to influence a standard.

 Our purpose is to improve all aspects of calendaring and scheduling, in particular interoperability.
 We do this by improving existing standards, developing new standards, offering interoperability testing for calendaring and scheduling systems and tools, collaborating with other organizations with similar goals, and conducting periodic conferences where engineers and customers meet and interact in a collegial atmosphere.

-Although CalConnect is not a formal standards development organization, virtually every important calendaring or calendaring-related standard over the last five years has been authored, edited and/or coedited by members of a CalConnect Technical Committee.
+Virtually every important calendaring or calendaring-related standard since the late 2000s has been authored, edited and/or coedited by members of a CalConnect Technical Committee.
 We invite you to learn more about CalConnect, and we hope you will become a participating member.

 If you have any questions, please use the contact form, or e-mail us directly at email@example.com.

 CalConnect, the Calendaring and Scheduling Consortium, is focused on the interoperable exchange of calendaring and scheduling information between dissimilar programs, platforms, and technologies.
 Our mission is to promote general understanding of and provide mechanisms to allow interoperable calendaring and scheduling methodologies, tools and applications to enter the mainstream of computing.
-An overview presentation is available at this link: CalConnect, Calendaring Interoperability and Calendaring Standards.
-A review of Calendaring standards and standards-related activities to date may be found here: Calendaring Standards.
+An early overview presentation is available at this link: CalConnect, Calendaring Interoperability and Calendaring Standards and a ten-year review at An Anecdotal History of CalConnect.
+A list of Calendaring standards, specifications, and standards-related activities to date may be found here: Calendaring Standards.

 CalConnect's major activities are: